Non-Filed Tax Returns

 Bank accounts and other properties of persons with non-filed tax returns may be liened and levied by IRS and state agencies, based on substitute tax returns filed for them by those agencies.
 Liens and levies undermine and damage taxpayers credit worthiness in obtaining loans and dealing with any financial institutions.

-- Zaher Fallahi has been rated 10 out of 10 by Avvo Rated 10 of 10.
+Zaher Fallahi, Attorney At Law, has been rated 10 out of 10 by Avvo.

-- About 1.8% of the US lawyers are also CPAs, and we are proudly one of them.
+About 1.8% of the U.S. lawyers are CPAs, and we are proudly one of them.